EPC changes for landlords scrapped in shock announcement

 If your property is still rated below E (the minimum for rented properties) after you’ve spent £3,500 on improvements, you can apply for an exemption from the government.
 This is known as an ‘all improvements made’ exemption.

-EPC requirements for landlords – FAQs
+EPC changes for landlords – FAQs

-When did EPC become compulsory for lettings?
+When did EPC become law for lettings?

-How long does an EPC last for landlords?
+How long is an EPC valid for?

 An energy performance certificate (EPC) lasts ten years regardless of how many times the property is bought and sold.
 Any improvements you make during that time won’t be reflected in the certificate until the property is re-assessed.